xmtp/xmtp-web/README.md

 - Node 16.10+
 - React 16.14+
-- Yarn v3+ is required only at the root level of this repo and when developing examples and packages in this repo.
+- Yarn v3+ is required only when working with this repo.
 See [Yarn Installation](https://yarnpkg.com/getting-started/install).
-External consumption of the React SDK does not require Yarn.

 ## Developing